Jared-A/D3_challenge/README.md

 By: Jared Adler

-This project uses data from the 2014 census
+>This project JavaScript, HTML, and CSS to display an interactive webpage using 2014 census data.

+>It depicts various relationships between